alen768/vrinda-store-data-analysis/README.md

 6. **Orders by Channels**: Shows the distribution of orders across different online eCommerce platforms used by customers (e.g., Amazon, Meesho, Flipkart etc..), indicating which platforms are most popular.

 ## Insights about Vrinda store dataset:
--Women are more likely to buy compared to men.
+-Women are more likely to buy compared to men.<br>
--Maharashtra, Karnataka, Uttar Pradesh are the top 3 states.
+-Maharashtra, Karnataka, Uttar Pradesh are the top 3 states.<br>
--Age group between 30-50 is contributing more.
+-Age group between 30-50 is contributing more.<br>
 -Amazon, Flipkart and Myntra are the top contributers.